ingewortel/artistoo/DOCS-README.txt

 			folder because this will be overwritten).

+Before updating the website, make sure the version number in site.json is updated;
+this prevents problems with browsers caching scripts and stylesheets from previous website versions.

 To push to the website: from the root of the repository: git push ourserver.

 For a detailed overview, read on.